elastic/integrations/packages/azure_logs/docs/README.md

 │                         │    │                         │

-└ Event Hub ─ ─ ─ ─ ─ ─ ─ ┘    └ Agent ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘
+└ Event hub ─ ─ ─ ─ ─ ─ ─ ┘    └ Elastic Agent ─ ─ ─ ─ ─ ┘
 ```

-##### Two or more Agents
+##### Two or more Elastic Agents

-With more than one Agent, setting the number of partitions is crucial.
+With more than one Elastic Agent, setting the number of partitions is crucial.
 The agents share the existing partitions to scale out performance and improve availability.

 The number of partitions must be at least the number of agents.